ettevotluskyla/haridussilm-data-scraper/README.md

 ## Default

-To run the program with sharding and monitoring enabled and use a shard size of 15 with 8 concurrent nodes, use the following command and options:
+To run the program with optimizations enabled, use the following command.

 ```
-yarn start --sharding --shardSize 15 --maxConcurrency 8 --monitor
+yarn start --sharding --shardSize 15 --maxConcurrency 8 --headless --monitor --block-resources --use-cache
 ```

 ## Flags